Course JAV103

 To teach the student

-- Advantages, disadvantages and best practices of developing Java Servlets
+- The advantages, disadvantages and best practices of developing Java Servlets

 - How to develop Java Servlet Filters